Mountain retreat offers healing for sexual assault survivors - KRDO

 In the meantime, you can reach out to the founder to learn more about getting involved, as well as resources and support options by clicking here.

 Our VOICE is also a local nonprofit crisis intervention and prevention agency serving victims of sexual violence.
-Visit ourvoicenc.org for more information on Our VOICE.
+Click here for more information on Our VOICE.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.